 During my two years working on the account, I was involved in designing or re-designing over 50 projects.
 I have selected four major case studies to showcase on this page.

-Note: You are viewing this page because you have been granted access.
-While the content shown is my work, by law, it is property of Discover Financial Services and/or FCB Chicago.
+Note: While the content shown is my work, by law, it is property of Discover Financial Services and/or FCB Chicago.
 Dissemination and reproduction, including downloading, of any of the hereby shown examples is strictly prohibited.

 Our team was tasked with the complete redesign of the Discover app.
 This was a total overhaul of the UI architecture, funcionality, and design.
 I was involved in all phases of this project and owned the Android redesign, shown here.